MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/across-how-connect-disconnect-income-document-records.md

 The connection to the posted document is removed.
 You can now proceed to connect another incoming document record to the posted document as described in this article.

-## <a name="see-related-microsoft-trainingtrainingmodulesincoming-documents-dynamics--business-central" />See related [Microsoft training](/training/modules/incoming-documents-dynamics-365-business-central/)
+## <a name="see-related-microsoft-trainingtrainingmodulesincoming-documents-dynamics-365-business-central" />See related [Microsoft training](/training/modules/incoming-documents-dynamics-365-business-central/)

 ## <a name="see-also" />See also